hardbyte/python-can/doc/message.rst

             represents the amount of data contained in the message, in remote frames it represents the amount of data being requested.

+    .. attribute:: channel

+        :type: str or int or None

+        This might store the channel from which the message came.

     .. attribute:: is_extended_id